SPECIES DESCRIPTION

 Stem:-

-1) 20-60 cm tall
+1) 20-60 cm tall usually single, with stiff, ± divaricate branches.

 Leaves:-

-c) subcordate to cordate at the base.
+1) Ovate-oblong, often somewhat panduriform, subcordate to cordate at the base.

-d) obtuse, flat or with slightly undulate margins.
+with, obtuse, flat or with slightly undulate margins.

-2) Lower, blade, usually 4-9 cm.
+a) lower, blade, usually 4-9 cm.

-3) Basal, small, fleshy.
+b) basal, small, fleshy.

 Flowers:-

-b) with leaf-like bracts in the lower part.
+leaf-like bracts in the lower part.

-2) Pedicels short, usually thickened.
+2) Pedicels, short, usually thickened.

 Fruit:-

-1) Fruiting valves 4.5-6 x 2.5-4,5 mm of various shapes.
+1) Fruiting valves, 4.5-6 x 2.5-4,5 mm of various shapes, with a network of raised

 Key features:-

-1) Flowers in whorls of more than 4.
+1) Flowers, in whorls of more than 4.

-2) Pedicels equalling or shorter than the valves.
+2) Pedicels, stout, equalling or shorter than the valves, articulated near the middle

-a) mostly less than 10 cm.
+3) Leaves, mostly less than 10 cm, usually panduriform.

-c) lower not more than 3½ times as long as wide.
+a lower not more than 3½ times as long as wide.

-4) Stems, branching strongly divaricate
+4) Stems, strongly divaricate.

 Habitat:- Seasonally damp spots in scrubland vegetation, roadsides, olive groves,